-A student who does not want to subscribe to the insurance plan offered through the university must complete an online selection/waiver process through the Office of Student Accounts (vanderbilt.edu/stuaccts) or via the insurance company (gallagherkoster.com/vanderbilt).
+A student who does not want to subscribe to the insurance plan offered through the university must complete an online waiver process at gallagherstudent.com/vanderbilt.
 This process must be completed by August 1 for students enrolling in the fall for annual coverage.
-Newly enrolled students for the spring term must complete the online waiver process by January 2, 2014.
-The online selection/waiver process indicating comparable coverage must be completed every year in order to waive participation in the Student Injury and Sickness Insurance Plan.
+Newly enrolled students for the spring term must complete the online waiver process by January 2.
+The online waiver process indicating comparable coverage must be completed every year by August 1 in order to waive participation in and the premium for the Student Injury and Sickness Insurance Plan.

-Family Coverage: Students who want to obtain coverage for their families (spouse, children, or domestic partner) may secure application forms by contacting the on-campus student insurance representative, (615) 343-4688.
-Dependents can also be enrolled online at gallagherkoster.com/vanderbilt using a credit card.
-Additional premiums are charged for family health insurance coverage.
+Family Coverage: Students who want to obtain coverage for their families (spouse, children, or domestic partner) may do so at gallagherstudent.com/vanderbilt.
+Additional premiums are charged for family health insurance coverage and cannot be put on a student's VU account.